LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 ### 4.1 Data Exploration

-The correlation matrix does confirm that there may be some positive correlation between play time and upvotes although it is not particularly strong (0.022).
-The only strong correlation is between playtime_forever and playtime_at_review (0.78), which may indicate that players who spend a lot of time playing before leaving a review are likely to continue playing.

 In reference to Figure 1, In General there seems to be more reviews with more playtime, but low playtime games tend to be more negative.
 Other things this may show us is that there tends to be more positive reviews in our dataset.

 With respect to the shape of Figure 2, perhaps recent playtime is not attributable to more reviews.